rangle/react-native-workshop/book/navigation/index.md

 const navigatorReducer = NavigationReducer.StackReducer({
   getPushedReducerForAction: action => {
     if (action.type === GOTO_ROUTE) {
-      return state => state || action.payload;
+      /* The below line is confusing as other NavigationReducer's may consist of a state, however for StackReducer, it is always null so the action.payload is taken as the next route */ return state => state || action.payload;
     }